 Summary

-The Anqi CMS allows for easy display of custom fields on article detail pages with its flexible content model and intuitive template tags.Whether you are directly referencing specific fields or dynamically traversing all parameters, you can always find a suitable implementation method.Reasonably utilizing these features can not only greatly enrich your website content, but also provide visitors with a more comprehensive and professional reading experience.
+The AnQi CMS makes it very simple to display custom fields on the article detail page with its flexible content model and intuitive template tags.Whether you directly refer to a specific field or dynamically traverse all parameters, you can always find a suitable implementation method.Reasonably utilizing these features can not only greatly enrich your website content, but also provide visitors with a more comprehensive and professional reading experience.

-2. What are the types of custom fields?
-What are the differences in how they are displayed in the template?
+2. What types of custom fields are there?
+What are the differences in how different types are displayed in the template?

-- Multi-line text:If it contains newline characters or HTML content, it is recommended to use
+- Multi-line textIf it contains line breaks or HTML content, it is recommended to use

 |joinThe filter concatenates array elements into a string.

-How can I make the content of my custom field support rich text editor or Markdown format like the article body?
+3. How can I make my custom field content support rich text editors or Markdown format like the article body?